 - $50,000 in uninsured and underinsured, for multiple people per accident

 Do you know what you’re paying for car insurance compared to other drivers in your state?
-Being aware of state averages can help you decide whether you’re paying too much.
+Being aware of state average rates can help you decide whether you’re paying too much.
 According to our research, the average annual premium in Minnesota is roughly $1,700 a year.
-Here is where we found the cheapest rates:
+Here is where we found the cheapest car insurance rates: